squidsoup/kiwipycon-2016-youngcoders/students.md

 1. Make sure your Raspberry Pi is booted up.
 You should see a desktop with Young Coders wallpaper and a menu button in the top left.
 If you don't see a desktop, please ask a Young Coders helper for a hand.

-2. Open Minecraft Pi, and open the selected world.
+2. Open Minecraft Pi, and click *Start Game*.

 ![](assets/images/start-mc.png)

+\pagebreak

+3. Open the selected world.

 ![](assets/images/select-world.png)

-3. Open the python editor IDLE.
+4. Open the python editor IDLE.

 ![](assets/images/run-idle.png)

-4. Type the following code in the new editor window:
+5. Type the following code in the new editor window:

 ```python
 from mcpi.minecraft import Minecraft